Madrid: Nightlife

-Madrid is an international hub of highly active and diverse nightlife with bars, dance bars and nightclubs staying open well past midnight.
-Madrid is reputed to have a "vibrant nightlife".
-Some of the highlight bustling locations include the surroundings of the Plaza de Santa Ana, Malasaña and La Latina (particularly near the Cava Baja).
+Madrid is an international hub of highly active, diverse nightlife with bars, dance bars and nightclubs staying open past midnight.
+Madrid is known to have a "vibrant nightlife".
+Some of the more popular locations include the surroundings of the Plaza de Santa Ana, Malasaña and La Latina (particularly near the Cava Baja).
 It is one of the city's main attractions with tapas bars, cocktail bars, clubs, jazz lounges, live music venues and flamenco theatres.
-Most nightclubs liven up by 1:30 a.m.and stay open until at least 6 a.m.
+Most nightclubs liven up by 1:30 a.m. and stay open until at least 6 a.m.

 Nightlife flourished in the 1980s while Madrid's mayor Enrique Tierno Galván (PSOE) was in office, nurturing the cultural-musical movement known as La Movida.
 Nowadays, the Malasaña area is known for its alternative scene.

 The area of Chueca has also become a hot spot in the Madrilenian nightlife, especially for the gay population.
 Chueca is known as gay quarter, comparable to the Castro District in San Francisco.